radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/sdc-alerts.md

 ## Secure Data Connector Alerts

-RadiantLogic automatically generates **token expiry alerts** when you create a new **Secure Data Connector**.
+Radiant Logic automatically generates **token expiry alerts** when you create a new **Secure Data Connector**.
 These alerts are sent both **one week before** the token expires and **immediately after** expiration, ensuring you're promptly informed about your connector’s token status.

 > **Note:** Alerts are only triggered if the connector’s status is **active**.
 Inactive or stopped connectors will **not** send any alerts.